Dan-el Padilla Peralta: Early life

-University education and career

-Padilla applied for early admission to Princeton and was accepted in December 2001.
+Padilla applied for early admission to Princeton University and was accepted in December 2001.
 He admitted on his application that he did not have legal status in the United States.
 Princeton awarded him a full scholarship out of its own funds because his immigration status made him ineligible for federal aid programs.
-At Princeton Padilla earned a 3.9 grade point average and was named salutatorian of his class.
-He majored in classics, studying ancient Rome and Greece.
-He often took twice the normal course load.
+At Princeton, Padilla earned a 3.9 grade point average and was named salutatorian of his class.
+He majored in classics, studying ancient Rome and Greece, and often took twice the normal course load.
 He was the 2006 Latin salutatorian of Princeton University, and at the commencement ceremony he delivered the traditional address in Latin.

-In early 2006 Padilla won Princeton's Daniel M. Sachs Class of 1960 Graduating Scholarship, a two-year scholarship for a second bachelor's degree at Worcester College of the University of Oxford.
+In early 2006, Padilla received Princeton's Daniel M. Sachs Class of 1960 Graduating Scholarship, a two-year scholarship for a second bachelor's degree at Worcester College of the University of Oxford.
 Attending Oxford would require Padilla to leave the United States, upon which he would likely be unable to return legally due to having no visa.
 Due to his having been in the United States unlawfully, if discovered, he would have been unable to apply for ten years.
 Further, without a work visa he would be unable to find work in the United States as a scholar and professor, his intended occupation.
 Padilla raised $10,000 from his friends for legal support and, in early April 2006, applied for a visa under a United States program allowing visa grants to undocumented immigrants under "extraordinary circumstances".
 Despite personal appeals from Senator Hillary Clinton (whose husband, Bill Clinton called President George W. Bush on the subject), Charles Schumer, Charlie Rangel, Jane Harman, Mark Dayton, and other members of the United States House of Representatives and Senate, the deans of the Harvard Law School and the Woodrow Wilson School, asking Michael Chertoff and Emilio Gonzalez to personally review Padilla's file, Citizenship and Immigration Services (the agency now responsible for issuing visas) declined to consider his application.
 In April 2007 Padilla was issued a one-year H-1B Visa allowing him to work as a research assistant at Princeton while attending Oxford.

-He worked at Stanford also, before becoming a professor at Princeton.
+Career

-Padilla successfully defended his Stanford Ph.D. dissertation in Classics in June 2014, and that Fall became a Fellow in the Society of Fellows in the Humanities at Columbia University.
+In June 2014, Padilla received a Ph.D. from Stanford University in classics, and, in Fall 2014, became a fellow of the Society of Fellows in the Humanities at Columbia University.
 As a Fellow he was a lecturer in classics at Columbia.
 Padilla Peralta was featured in the New York Times Magazine on February 2, 2021, in the article "He Wants to Save Classics From Whiteness.
 Can the Field Survive?".

+After a two-year postdoctoral stint at Columbia's Society of Fellows, Padilla returned to become an assistant professor at Princeton.
+In August 2026, Padilla will leave Princeton University and begin teaching at Arizona State University's School of International Letters and Cultures.